Frequently asked questions - COVID-19 Emergency Loan Program for Canadians Abroad

 Q2: Who is eligible to apply for the loan?

-You are eligible if you are a Canadian citizen impacted by COVID-19 who plans to return to Canada and who has no other source of funds.
-We will consider that you plan to return to Canada if you:
+You are eligible to apply for the loan if you are a Canadian citizen whose plans to return to Canada have been disrupted by COVID-19 and who has no other source of funds to return home.
+These sources of funds can include:

-If you are a Canadian citizen travelling with an immediate family member who is a permanent resident of Canada (PR), you may include eligible expenses for the PR family member in your application.
+If you are a Canadian citizen travelling with an immediate family member who is a permanent resident of Canada, you may include that person’s eligible expenses in your application.

-Exceptionally, if you are a Canadian permanent resident facing a threat to life or other grievous harm, you may be eligible, even if not travelling with a Canadian citizen who is a family member.
+If you are a Canadian permanent resident, your life is threatened or you are in danger of serious harm, you may be eligible, even if you are not travelling with a Canadian citizen family member.

 Q3: What types of expenses can be covered?

-Each situation is unique and the amount of the loan will be determined and approved on a case-by-case basis by consular officials.
+Each situation is unique and consular officials will determine and approve the amount of the loan on a case-by-case basis.
 Expenses covered by the loan include, but are not limited to:

-- Reasonable costs for essential needs, including food and shelter abroad while you are unable to return to Canada.
+- reasonable costs for essential needs, including food and shelter while you are unable to return to Canada.

-- Medical costs not covered by either local public health services or private insurance such as:
+- medical costs not covered by local public health services or private insurance such as:

-- Prescription drugs required for the treatment of COVID-19 or for pre-existing conditions if your planned return to Canada has been delayed because of factors related to COVID-19
+- prescription drugs required for the treatment of COVID-19 or of pre-existing conditions if your planned return to Canada has been delayed because of factors related to COVID-19

-- Costs related to the translation of medical information, including prescriptions, medical notes, diagnoses and medical files provided by your health care practitioner and required by a local health authority in relation to COVID-19
+- costs related to the translation of COVID-19 related medical information, including prescriptions, medical notes, diagnoses and medical files provided by your health care practitioner and required by a local health authority

-- Costs related to other critical needs if you are hospitalized or in quarantine for COVID-19:
+- costs related to other critical needs if you are hospitalized or quarantined for COVID-19:

-- Professional services to address the psycho-social impacts of quarantine if you are impacted
+- professional services to address the psycho-social impacts

 Your insurance policy may provide for emergency support in a crisis like this one.
-Check with them for details on your specific policy.
+Check with your insurance provider for details.

-Q4: Do I need to come in to an embassy or consulate to apply?
+Q4: Do I need to go to an embassy or consulate to apply?

 - After you have exhausted all other funding options (contacting friends, family and insurance providers, bank, etc.), you will be asked to complete the COVID-19 Emergency Loan Request Form (C-19 Loan Form).

-Eligible Canadians currently outside Canada who need financial assistance can contact the nearest Government of Canada office or Global Affairs Canada’s 24/7 Emergency Watch and Response Centre in Ottawa at +1 613-996-8885 (call collect where available) or CAN.finances.CV19@international.gc.ca.
+If you are an eligible Canadian, are outside Canada and need financial assistance, contact the nearest Government of Canada office or Global Affairs Canada’s 24/7 Emergency Watch and Response Centre in Ottawa at +1 613-996-8885 (call collect where available) or CAN.finances.CV19@international.gc.ca.

 For all other consular emergencies, contact the nearest Government of Canada office or Global Affairs Canada’s 24/7 Emergency Watch and Response Centre in Ottawa at +1 613-996-8885 (call collect where available) or email email@example.com.